Noah’s Ark Site in Turkey

 He believed it was the most likely candidate for the remains of Noah’s Ark for two main reasons.
 First was the size.
 The article stated that it was “about” 500 feet long.
 He concluded that Noah’s Ark would have been a little over 500 feet long because the cubit stated in Genesis would have been the Royal Egyptian Cubit of 20.6 inches since there was no Hebrew cubit at that time.
 The other reason was that it was in the “mountains” plural, of Ararat (Urartu) instead of the recent volcanic Mount Ararat where everyone else was looking for Noah’s Ark.

-Ron Wyatt, my late husband, first examined the site in 1977.
+Ron Wyatt first examined the site in 1977.
 At that time, the object was surrounded by dirt and only the top was visible.

 The 1978 earthquake that revealed more evidence